flysand7/essence-os/README.md

 * Software vector renderer with complex animation support.
 * Tabbed windows.
 * Multi-lingual text rendering and layout with FreeType and Harfbuzz.

-## Building

-See `help/Building.md` for a description of how to build and test the system.